-Successful grant applicants will receive funding for activities or projects that do one or more of the following:
+Successful grant applicants will receive modest funding for activities or projects that do one or more of the following:

 How Do I Apply?

-- Your organization or Indigenous community membership
+- Your non-profit organization or First Nation

 - The amount of money you are requesting

 - The purpose of the grant project

 - How the grant money will be used